Yifan-Song793/SwiftSage/swiftsage/prompt_templates/swift_template.md

 </plan>

 <code>
 [Your python code to solve the current problem (instead of the example problems).
-Please print the final answer at the end of the code.]
+Please print the final answer at the end of the code.
+Do not add any prefix like "The answer is" before the final answer]
 </code>

 You must follow the format strictly, do not miss any field.